 Of the list below, my clear favorite is Blue Apron.
 However, it's not the cheapest, and once you start adding on all the extras they offer, it probably shouldn't belong on this list! (their wine club is amazing).

 The cheapest of the cheap is Dinnerly, at just $4.49 per serving.
-Very close however, is a new kit called EveryPlate, will be $4.99 per serving.
+Very close, however, is a new kit called EveryPlate, which can be as low as $4.99 per serving.

 Make sure you keep an eye out for specials too.
 Many companies provide deep discounts for your first order, to try and entice you in.
 Those discounts are often recurring, with “We want you back” style promotions.